EonaCat/csGoConfig/README.md

 - ,: Enable or disable the in-game instructor for easy bomb find
 - CAPSLOCK: Drop the C4 on the ground
 - ALT: Jump throw a grenade
-- [ : Enable NightBits BotScript (For own server hosting)
+- [ : Enable EonaCat BotScript (For own server hosting)
-- ] : Disable NightBits BotScript (For own server hosting)
+- ] : Disable EonaCat BotScript (For own server hosting)

 - HOME: Change crosshairColor
 - INSERT: Change teamColor